 Rent Rates And House Prices

 Both rent and house prices are higher in London compared to rural or other urban areas.
 If you hope to purchase a home in London, you may need to consider downsizing.
 The location you choose will also play a big part in the cost of a house or flat, with Westminster and Knightsbridge being among the most expensive.
+It’s not difficult to discover charming studio flats to rent in London but you will need to allocate time for your search and plenty of legwork to find the best location for you.

 You should consider making use of house shares if you don’t need extra space.
 These often come with bills included, making them an excellent place to find your feet in London.
 You may consider the suburban areas for those will families, as these will offer you more space.